On the breakdown point of transport-based quantiles: Introduction

-where $\mathcal{S}^{d-1}=\{v: \|v\| = 1\}$ denotes the unit sphere and $\mathbf{1}$ the indicator function, i.e., $\mathbf{1}_A(u)=1$ if $u\in A$ and $\mathbf{1}_A(u)=0$ otherwise.
+where $\mathcal{S}^{d-1}=\{v {\in \R^d}: \|v\| = 1\}$ denotes the unit sphere and $\mathbf{1}_A$ is the indicator function of the event $A$.
 It takes values in the interval \([0,1/2]\), where the observation with maximum depth is called the Tukey median and is considered the most central, while observations with depth close to $0$ are regarded as more extreme.
-The breakdown point of the Tukey median is \(1/3\) for halfspace-symmetric distributions and $1/(d+1)$ for general configurations of points.
+The breakdown point of the Tukey median is \(1/3\) for halfspace symmetric distributions\footnote{ {A distribution $\mu$ is halfspace symmetric about $\theta$ if $\mu(H)\ge 1/2$ for every closed halfspace $H$ containing $\theta$ (see \cite[p.~464]{zuo:serfling2000}).
+Note also that the finite sample breakdown point in \cite{donoho:gasko1992} is defined by adding outlying points instead of replacing observed data points with outlying ones.
+More precisely, they compute the number $m^*$ of points that need to be added to a sample of size $n$ in order to break the Tukey median, so their breakdown point is then $m^*/(m^*+n)$.} } and is at least $1/(d+1)$ for general configurations of points \cite{donoho:gasko1992}.

-In this work we answer the motivating question by finding an unexpected relation between the optimal transport problem and the Tukey depth.
-The following main result assume the reference sequence of points is in \emph{general position}, i.e., no more than $d$ points lie in any $(d-1)$-dimensional affine subspace.
+In this work we answer the motivating Question \ref{question} by finding an unexpected relation between the breakdown point of the optimal transport map and the Tukey depth.
+The following main result assumes the reference sequence of points is in \emph{general position}, i.e., no more than $d$ points lie in any $(d-1)$-dimensional affine subspace. \begin{theorem} Let $\hat{T}$ be a solution to \eqref{DiscreteOT} and assume $u^{(n)}$ is in general position.
+Then,